Bachelor of Arts (BA) in Management with emphasis in International Business

 - General course with an international topic

 12 credit hours in German, French, Spanish, or Italian.
 This requirement is waived for students whose native language is not English.
-In this case, the requirements for major reduce to 51 credits and the number of elective credits increase to 50.

 Students wishing to complete a double major with the bachelor of arts (BA) in Management may only do so with majors offered outside the Department of Business and Management.